 Until recently, there was thought to be no effective clinical treatment for unexplained recurrent miscarriage.
 However, CCRM researchers have found that a technique that examines all 23 pairs of chromosomes in a human blastocyst (day five embryo), known as comprehensive chromosome screening (CCS), also known as preimplantation genetic testing for aneuploidy, is an effective clinical treatment for unexplained recurrent miscarriages.

-It is well known that aneupliod embryos (chromosomally abnormal) will typically result in spontaneous miscarriage.
-CCRM clinicians recently conducted a study employing CCS and cryopreservation techniques, which allows them to select and transfer only blastocysts that have 23 pairs of chromosomes in a frozen embryo transfer.
+It is well known that aneuploid embryos (chromosomally abnormal) will typically result in spontaneous miscarriage.
+CCRM clinicians recently conducted a study employing CCS and cryopreservation techniques, which allows us to select and transfer only blastocysts that have 23 pairs of chromosomes in a frozen embryo transfer.
 Out of 33 patients who had at least one chromosomally normal embryo transferred, 87.9% had clinical pregnancy; only one pregnancy resulted in a miscarriage.

-This exciting discovery will open doors for many couples wanting to have children who previously had no where to turn.
+This exciting discovery will open doors for many couples wanting to have children who previously had nowhere to turn.